EZ-Maaser

 Even among those who already give maaser, many people don't realize that an important spiritual aspect of giving maaser on income is to calculate and give exactly 10% of their net income.
 (And one who gives chomesh should stipulate that he is giving maaser and another maaser, which equals 20%.)
 It is certainly praiseworthy to give more than 10% (though it is not permitted to give more than 20% in many situations), but in this case one should be careful to give exactly 10% to maaser and explicitly state/intend that what he gives beyond that amount is regular charity, but not maaser.

 In terms of EZ-Maaser, the Summary screen of the app shows you exactly what percentage of your net income you have given.
-So, if you want to give an extra 2% or 5%, you can use this screen to track that you remain on target over time.
+So, if you want to give an extra 1% or 2% or 5%, you can use this screen to track that you remain on target over time.

-How I can track my earning and giving for more than one currency, separately?
+How can I track my earning and giving for more than one currency, separately?

 EZ-Maaser contains a rich set of features to make it easy to track your earning, giving and spending occurring in multiple currencies.
 The app's approach is to automatically convert all transactions into your primary currency and maintain a single maaser/chomesh balance.
-Note that the app saves and displays the original currency, original currency amount, and exchange rate used on the activity's date for all such activities recorded in the app.
+Note that the app stores and displays the original currency, original currency amount, and exchange rate used on the activity's date for all such activities recorded in the app.

 If you specifically want to keep completely separate records of your earning and giving in two different currencies, your best bet would be to run EZ-Maaser on two different devices (e.g., your phone and your tablet, or your phone and your spouse's phone).
 In each one, you will choose a different primary currency and then use each device only to record activities in that currency.